 In the autumn and winter months, the combined darker, wetter and colder conditions present additional risk factors which can contribute to an increase in slips and trips around the workplace.

-According to the Health and Safety Executive, over 29% (the largest proportion) of all specified non-fatal workplace injuries are attributed to a slip, trip or fall.
+According to the Health and Safety Executive, 30% (the largest proportion) of all specified non-fatal workplace injuries are attributed to a slip, trip or fall.
 With each individual case resulting in up to 7 lost working days.*

 Take a look at this 5 point checklist and feel confident that you, your staff and site are prepared for the colder months ahead.